 What do we know about the safety of the vaccine?

-The Pfizer-BioNTech (Comirnaty) COVID-19 vaccine is the first to be granted full approval by the U.S. Food and Drug Administration.
-The Moderna and Johnson & Johnson (Janssen) COVID-19 vaccines have been given emergency use authorization by the FDA, which says the “known and potential benefits outweigh the known and potential risks” of these vaccines.
+The Pfizer-BioNTech vaccine has been given full approval by the Food and Drug Administration.
+Moderna and Johnson & Johnson (Janssen) COVID-19 vaccines have both been given emergency use authorization by the U.S. Food and Drug Administration, which says the “known and potential benefits outweigh the known and potential risks” of these vaccines.

-Serious reactions are rare, but there are some minor side effects like redness at the injection site, fatigue and headaches.
-People getting vaccinated generally wait at the site for 15 minutes or so to make sure there are no serious side effects.
+Serious reactions are rare, but there are some possible minor side effects like redness at the injection site, fatigue and headaches.
+People getting vaccinated generally wait at the site for about 15 minutes to make sure there are no serious side effects.
 Learn more about potential side effects of COVID-19 vaccines from the CDC here.

 How much can I change my behavior once I’m fully vaccinated?